-In the previous two posts, we reverse-engineered the Motionlogger algorithm for deriving sleep/wake patterns and sleep parameters from raw acceleration (ACC) data.
+In the previous two posts, we examined the Motionlogger algorithm for deriving sleep/wake patterns and sleep parameters from raw acceleration (ACC) data.
 This post applied the same algorithms to the 6 nights of raw-ACC data obtained from Vivosmart 4 and compared the results with Motionlogger.

 As described here, we found both the sleep/wake patterns and sleep parameters derived from Vivosmart 4 to be consistent with that of Motionlogger.
 The result suggests that an affordable, consumer wearable such as Vivosmart 4 can potentially reproduce the results from a more expensive, medical-grade actigraphic device like Motionlogger.
 Further validations for more data, especially for people with different sleep conditions, are still needed.